AustinCodingAcademy/Exams/PHPIntermediate/01-Midterm/exam-part-2.md

 However, PHP does not contain built in support for Sets.
 Our notation of {5,2,3}
 is hypothetical - it does not actually work in PHP.
-Your task will be to create a Set class that emulates Set behavior.
+Your task will be to create a Set class that uses Arrays to emulate Set behavior.

 ### Set behavior and operations